femboyfin/dbdideas/survivor_perks.md

 - Increased range to **40 meters** *(was 16)*
   - At first glance this may seem major but shouldn't make that much of a difference in practice as the perk's effects (suppressed scratch marks, grunts of pain, and bleeding) inherently decrease in value the farther away you are from the Killer (the farther you are, the less likely these are to be seen).
 - Increased duration to **21/23/25 seconds** *(was 6/8/10)*
-  - Sizable numbers buff but once again, this shouldn't actually do very much in practice, as if you haven't already managed to lose the killer within 10-seconds, the killer has already likely caught up to you and it's unlikely that you'll be lost completely in the following 15, could make it easier to jiggy in certain situations after use even if found within the old 10 second period, however that seems like a flavorful change and this is an already weak perk.
+  - Sizable numbers buff but once again, this shouldn't actually do very much in practice, as if you haven't already managed to lose the killer within 10-seconds, the killer has already likely caught up to you and it's unlikely that you'll be lost completely in the following 15, could make it easier to leave the current tile in certain situations after use even if found within the old 10 second period, however that seems like a flavorful change and this is an already weak perk.
 - Now reveals the Aura of the Survivor who activated the perk
   - This allows you to more intelligently run away from the killer after activation.